 I once work beside a teacher who lacked humility, liked to show off her sense of humor constantly in class, and would cross ethical lines by becoming friends with most of her students.
 My black and white perspective lumped her into the category of “bad teacher.”
-But as time passed, as I continued to grow as a teacher, and as I had similar experiences of my own, I was able to see what stood out the most about her teaching, and what stood out the most to her students.
+But as time passed, as I continued to grow as a teacher, and as I had similar experiences of my own, I was able to see what stood out the most about her teaching, what stood out the most to her students.
 She had the ability to observe what students needed on a physical, emotional, and spiritual level.
 She met her students’ needs.
 She met them where they were on the mat that day and each day they came to class, and they continued to come day after day.

 Her students kept returning to her classes not because they thought she was their new best friend, or because they enjoyed the gossip or the jokes that she would tell in class.
 They continued to follow her from class to class and from studio to studio, despite what I viewed as her “disruptive” or “inappropriate” behavior, because she had a gift for seeing what her students needed.

 Recently I spoke with a yoga teacher who graduated from one of my past training courses.
 She was agitated that the senior students in her class who, disgusted by the droning sitar chords she would typically play, asked for some golden oldies instead.
 I thought of my poor mother when I was 16 and decided that three sticks of Nag Champa incense must be burning at all times while I locked myself in my room.
-Frankly, most baby boomers are over Hare Krishna’s, sitars, and incense.
+Frankly, most baby boomers are over Hare Krishna’s chants and incense.
 They lived it!
 So if you’re a yoga teacher who just created a playlist filled with kirtan, play it for your 20 somethings, not your 65+ crowd.